 You will likely have been through a change process within an organization—small or large, implementing change will have an impact on your working/learning environment.
 Reflecting back to your first activity, think about an organizational change you have been a part of that went particularly well.
 What elements of change management theory do you think were present?
 If you reflect back on a change that did not go well, what elements do you think were missing in the planning process?

-Using your learning network, reach out to a colleague or colleagues [note this should be colleagues as this is a learning outcome for Assignment 1] and have a conversation about examples of successful examples of change management.
+Using your learning network, reach out at least two colleagues and have a conversation about examples of successful examples of change management.
 A few sample questions could be:

 - Can you provide an example of an organizational change related to digital learning that was successfully implemented?